Climate of Cyprus

-Cyprus has a subtropical climate - Mediterranean and semi-arid type (in the north-eastern part of island) - according to Köppen climate classification signes Csa and BSh, with very mild winters (on the coast) and warm to hot summers.
-Snow is possible only in the Troodos mountains in the central part of the island.
+Cyprus has a subtropical climate, Mediterranean and semi-arid type (Csa and BSh) according to Köppen climate classification, with very mild winters on sea level and warm to hot summers.
+Snow is possible only in the Troodos Mountains in the central part of the island.
 Rain occurs mainly in winter, with summer being generally dry.

 Temperatures

 Cyprus has one of the warmest climates and warmest winters in the Mediterranean part of the European Union.
 The average annual temperature on the coast is around 26 °C during the day and 17 °C at night.
 Generally, the warm season lasts about eight months.
 It begins in April, with average temperatures of 23–25 C during the day and 13–15 C at night, and ends in November, with average temperatures of 24–25 C during the day and 14–17 C at night.
 In the remaining four months of the year, the temperatures tend to remain mild, while sometimes exceeding 21 °C during the day.
 In Limassol, in the period January–February, the average maximum temperature is 18–20 C during the day and 11–13 C at night.

 In other coastal locations in Cyprus, the temperature is generally 16–18 C during the day and 9–11 C at night.

 In March and December in Limassol the average is 22–23 C during the day and 12–14 C at night; other coastal locations in Cyprus are generally 17–21 C during the day and 8–11 C at night.

 The middle of summer (July and August) is usually hot, with an average maximum coastal temperature of around 37 °C during the day and around 28 °C at night.

 In the centre of the island (the highlands) the average temperature exceeds 37 °C).

 In June and September on the coast the average maximum temperature is usually around 30–32 C during the day and around 19–21 C at night.

-While large temperature fluctuations are rare on the coast, the centre of Cyprus has more variations – typically colder winters and hotter summers.
+While large temperature fluctuations are rare on the coast, the centre of Cyprus has more variations – typically cool winters and hotter summers.